 - Secondary legislation: regulations, directives, decisions, recommendations, opinions and other legal instruments of the European institutions

-- International agreements: the treaties of the European Communities with third countries or international organizations, treaties between the Member States and legal instruments of the institutions created by international treaties
+- International agreements: the treaties of the European Communities with third countries or international organisations, treaties between the Member States and legal instruments of the institutions created by international treaties

-- Case-law: the fundamental judgments of the Court of Justice of the European Communities which provide binding interpretations of the European norms and are a source of law
+- Case law: the judgments of the Court of Justice of the European Union which provide binding interpretations of the European norms and are considered an important source of law

 - Expert information: the manual Brief Guide to EU Law by Assoc.
 Prof. Dr Jasmine Popova nutshells in an accessible form the fundamentals of European Union law.

-The texts of the effective legal instruments of Community law, included in the product, are the official translations in the Bulgarian language published on the EUR-Lex web site maintained by the European Commission.
-Part of them have been already published in the Bulgarian special edition of the Official Journal of the European Union.
+The texts of the legal instruments of EU law, included in the product, are the official translations in the Bulgarian language published on the EUR-Lex web site maintained by the European Commission.
+The legal instruments adopted and published in the regular edition of the Official Journal of the European Union prior to 1 January 2007 have been already published in the Bulgarian special edition of the Official Journal of the European Union.

-The documents are published in the Evro Pravo system on the basis of a licensing agreement concluded between APIS and the European Commission.
+The documents are published in the Euro Law system on the basis of a licensing agreement concluded between APIS and the European Commission.

-Each document comes complete with detailed bibliographic notice, prepared and maintained by the legal services of the European Commission and providing ample background information such as: date of publication, date of entry into force, classification by subject matter, links to other documents etc.
+Each document comes complete with detailed bibliographic notice, prepared and maintained by the legal services of the European Commission and providing detailed background information, such as: date of publication, date of entry into force, classification by subject matter, links to other documents, etc.